Effective July 7, 2020

 20. Oversight and audit

-Code42 conducts internal control assessments on a quarterly basis to validate that controls are designed and operating effectively.
-Issues identified from assessments are documented, tracked and remediated as appropriate.
-(SOC: MON-1).
-For enterprise offerings only, internal controls related to security, availability, and confidentiality are audited by an external independent auditor at least annually and in accordance with applicable regulatory and industry standards.
-Code42 documents and tracks the resulting auditor findings for remediation.
-Independent audit reports are available to potential and current customers upon request (SOC: MON- 2).
+Internal audits are aligned to Code42’s information security program and compliance requirements.
+Code42 conducts internal control assessments to validate that controls are operating effectively.
+Issues identified from assessments are documented, tracked and remediated as appropriate (SOC: MON-1).
+Internal controls related to security, availability, processing integrity and confidentiality are audited by an external independent auditor at least annually and in accordance with applicable regulatory and industry standards.

 21. Business continuity plan

-Code42 has a Business Continuity Plan and a Disaster Recovery Plan in place to manage significant disruptions to Code42 operations and infrastructure.
-Code42’s Chief Security Officer reviews, updates and approves these plans annually (SOC: A-5).
-Code42 conducts exercises to evaluate the tools, processes and subject matter expertise of Code42 in response to a specific incident.
-Code42 documents a summary of the exercise results, and any tracks and remediates any issues identified (SOC: A-6).
+Code42 has a Business Continuity Plan (BCP) and a Disaster Recovery Plan (DRP) in place to manage significant disruptions to operations and infrastructure.
+These plans are reviewed and updated periodically and approved on an annual basis by the Chief Information Security Officer (SOC: A-5).
+Business continuity exercises are conducted to evaluate the tools, processes and subject matter expertise of Code42 in response to a specific incident.
+Summaries of the results of the exercises are documented and issues identified are tracked and followed up on for remediation (SOC: A-6).

 22. Human resources security

-Code42 personnel sign a confidentiality agreement and acknowledge security policies during the new employee on-boarding process (SOC: C-2).
-Code42 conducts background verification checks for potential Code42 personnel in accordance with relevant laws and regulations.
-The background checks are commensurate to an individual's job duties and include at a minimum social security verification and a criminal history check (SOC: ORG-8).
-Code42 maintains a disciplinary process to take action against personnel that do not comply with company policies, including but not limited to, those put in place to meet its security, availability and confidentiality commitments and requirements (SOC: ORG-5).
+Code42 requires personnel to sign a confidentiality agreement as a condition of employment (SOC: C-2).
+Code42 has a new employee hiring procedure in place to guide the hiring process, and background verification checks are completed for potential Code42 personnel in accordance with relevant laws and regulations (SOC: ORG-5).
+Code42 maintains a disciplinary process to take action against personnel that do not comply with company policies, including but not limited to, those put in place to meet its security, confidentiality, and availability commitments and requirements (SOC: ORG-3).